My current favorite way to describe divorce mediation is to compare it with a New York City taxi.

 Imagine that the road to divorce is like getting from one side of New York City (married) to the other side of New York City (divorced).
 You’re not sure how to get there, so you need some help from someone who does.

 Well, now there’s an alternative.
 Maybe what you really need is not a tank, but a taxi!
 You could hire a taxi driver who knows the back roads, the obstacles, how to avoid traffic jams.
+Could it even be possible for you and your soon-to-be-ex spouse to share a taxi?
+If you are both committed to principles of fairness and you are both ready to disentangle, could you jointly work through the issues that are needed to come up with a fair settlement, especially if you had a guide to help you work through the decisions respectfully and using a process that was neutral and fair?
 You could still reach your objective, with a lot less cost, less collateral damage, and with matters more in your own control.
-Could it even be possible for you and your spouse to share a taxi?

 The taxi is not the right choice for everyone.
 No doubt about it, if the “other side” is adversarial – if they want to go to battle with you and fight against you – then you will need that tank (the protection and guidance of a formalized litigation process).
-And sometimes you will also need the marines as well (forensic accountants, guardians ad litem, court reporters, paralegals, private detectives, etc.).
+And sometimes you will also need the marines as well.
+If your soon to be ex is not committed to fairness (including fairness in the process), then you may need to protect yourself, not just with a good and thorough attorney but also by using professionals like forensic accountants, guardians ad litem, court reporters, paralegals, private detectives, etc..
+So, part of figuring out whether divorce mediation is appropriate, is to make a good judgment call about whether you can trust your soon-to-be-ex to play by rules of fairness.
+If you cannot trust your spouse to adhere to principles of fairness, or they can't trust you, then the protection of the court system will be needed.

 Would you like to learn more about mediation?
-Feel free to explore the web site for my professional practice, Just Mediation.
-There are resources on that site not just for divorce mediation, but also to explore collaborative divorce, elder law, elder mediation, principles of Christian conflict transformation, and mediation resources generally.
+Feel free to explore the web site for my professional practice, Just Mediation, or call 803-414-0185.

 I love your metaphor.
 It's just about perfect.
 I also wrote a piece on the basics of a litigated vs mediated divorce, in case that would be of help to your readers, at Divorce and Mediating 101, http://candidaabrahamson.wordpress.com/2012/02/17/5-steps-to-divorcing-101/.
 Thanks for the info.